NGeorgescu/xmimsim/README.md

 `xm.get_spectrum()` also returns a plottable spectrum from the xmi file.

+If you simply copy the blocks of code together into one file and run it it should give you an output.

+## Changelog

+0.0.1
+ - Initial Release

+0.0.2
+ - Fixed windows command, but it requires some changing of environment variables to make it run.
+ - Fixed some header issues with the readme
+ - Cleaned up example.py file
+ -

 ## Contributing
+Thanks to [Tom Schoonjans](https://github.com/tschoonj) for creating XMI-MSIM.
 Special thanks to the [vapory](https://github.com/Zulko/vapory) package, which some of the inspiration for this code comes from (also a python interface for a third-party utility).

 NGeorgescu : [https://github.com/NGeorgescu](https://github.com/NGeorgescu)